Kalidomra/ADE-Commander/README.md

 # ADE Commander

 ADE Commander (ADEC) is the companion boot.dsk for the AdamNet Drive Emulator (ADE) https://github.com/Kalidomra/AdamNet-Drive-Emulator.
 It is written in 100% Z80 assembler.
-When configured to automatically boot, ADEC provides the ability to mount and run images on your ADE.
+To install, simply place the boot.dsk in the root of your ADE SD card.
+When the ADE is configured to automatically use boot.dsk, ADEC provides the ability to mount and run images on your ADE.
 It also provides a number of additional functions to help manage your images on the SD card.
 Although ADEC will work with current versions of the ADE code, the advanced functions will not be available.
 To use the advanced functions you will need to upgrade to ADE version 0.90 or higher.
-Just as the ADE itself, ADEC is limited to 300 files and directories per directory.
+Just as the ADE itself, ADEC is limited to 300 files/directories per directory.

 ## Commands: